Modular Family Symmetry in Fluxed GUTs

-We now turn our attention to the Yukawa couplings in F-Theory.
-Our starting point is an effective F-Theory GUT model, which is derived from an ADE-type singularity with the world-volume of a 7-brane that wraps the space $R^{3,1}\times {S}$ with ${S}$ being a K\"ahler manifold of two complex dimensions $z_1,z_2$.
+In this section, we briefly review Yukawa couplings in local F-theory constructions.
+In order to define the Yukawa couplings in fluxed compactifications, our starting point is an effective F-Theory GUT model, which is derived from an ADE-type singularity with the world-volume of a 7-brane that wraps the space $R^{3,1}\times {S}$ with ${S}$ being a K\"ahler manifold of two complex dimensions $z_1,z_2$.
 At low energies, F-Theory is described by an eight-dimensional YM theory on $R^{3,1}\times \cal{S}$ which must be topologically twisted to preserve $N=1$ supersymmetry.

 The compactification space is a fibred eight-dimensional space (CY fourfold $CY_4$) where the fibre over the base $B_3=CY_3$ associated with the six-dimensional compact space is described by a two-dimensional torus whose modulus is the axio-dilaton $\tau=C_0+ie^{-\phi}= C_0+i/g_s$.
 Therefore, the $SL(2,\mathbb{Z})_\tau$ S-duality describes the variation of the modulus $\tau$ of the 2-torus over the compactification manifold.
 The geometric configuration consists of 7-branes filling the Minkowski 4D-space while wrapping a 4D `surface' $S$ -- associated with some GUT symmetry -- which is a complex K\"ahler manifold so that supersymmetry is preserved.
 The four-dimensional effective F-Theory model arises upon compactification of the eight-dimensional theory on $S$.
 The possible GUT groups, in particular, are associated with specific types of geometric singularities where the modulus $\tau$ acquires certain values.
 The massless fields of the low energy spectrum reside on Riemann surfaces, called matter curves, formed by 7-branes intersecting the GUT surface, while Yukawa couplings are formed at specific points where triple intersections of matter curves occur.~\footnote{Equivalently, the torus over $B_3$ can be described by the Weierstra\'ss equation $y^2=x^3 +f(z) x^2 +g(z)$, where $z$ is a coordinate of the complex projective space $CP^1$ (Riemann sphere).
 Then $\tau =\tau(z) =C_0(z)+ie^{-\phi(z)}$ and singularities occur at $\Delta(z_i)=0$.
 The torus is associated with the invariant $j(\tau(z))$, which, together with the vanishing of $\Delta$ determines $\tau \sim \frac{1}{2\pi i}\log(z-z_i)$.
 Hence, for given $z$, $\tau$ is fixed.
 Also, going around the singularity, there is a shift to the real part of the modulus $C_0\to C_0+1$ that corresponds to $\tau \to \tau+1$ of $SL(2, \mathbb{Z})_\tau$.}